Guy Molloy

-Guy Molloy (born 4 November 1965) is an Australian basketball coach, who is currently the head coach of the Sydney Flames of the Women's National Basketball League (WNBL).
+Guy Molloy (born 4 November 1965) is an Australian basketball coach, who most recently served as the head coach of the Sydney Flames of the Women's National Basketball League (WNBL).

 Early life

 Molloy was born in Young, New South Wales.
 He moved to Canberra to study one of the first sports science degrees, with a major in coaching, at the University of Canberra in 1984.
 He became ACT Basketball's development officer and later the ACT director of coaching.
 He also spent a year as a coach with the ACT Academy of Sport.

 Coaching career

 WNBL

 Molloy began his coaching career as head coach of the Canberra Capitals in the 1989 WNBL season.

 Between 1993 and 1996, Molloy served as head coach of the Perth Breakers.
 The Breakers reached the finals in all four of Molloy's seasons, including reaching the 1993 WNBL Grand Final.
 In 1995, Molloy was named the WNBL Coach of the Year.

 In 2013, Molloy returned to the WNBL, as head coach of the newly branded Melbourne Boomers.
 In his first season back, after leading the Boomers to the semi-finals, he was named the WNBL Coach of the Year for the second time.
 He parted ways with the Boomers at the end of the 2021–22 WNBL season after leading them to the championship.

 In April 2023, Molloy was appointed head coach of the Sydney Flames.
 He guided the team to 11 wins and 10 losses in the 2023–24 WNBL season.
 He returned to the Flames for the 2024–25 WNBL season.
 In February 2025, he coached his 350th WNBL game.

+On 29 November 2025, Molloy stepped down as head coach of the Sydney Flames and moved into an advisory role with the club for the rest of the 2025–26 WNBL season.